OCA/manufacture/quality_control_plan/README.rst

 Steps to follow to use Control Plans:

 - create a list of Control Plans
-- define levels of control for Control Pans
+- define levels of control for Control Plans

 **Control Plan**
     * Go to Quality Control
     * From Test menu select Control Plan
     * Create a Control Plan with a name, description and eventually with Free Pass flag checked

 **Control Plan Levels**

 - Option A
     * Go to Quality Control
     * From Test menu select Control Plan
     * Select a Control Plan
     * Add rows with quantity level, value to check, type of value

 - Option B
     * Go to Quality Control
     * From Test menu select Control Plan Levels
     * Create a new element selecting the Control Plan and filling other fields

+**Set Plan for Product**
+    * Go to Product → Inventory tab
+    * On Quality Control section insert a Trigger

+**Set Plan for Product Category**
+    * Go to Product Category
+    * On Quality Control section insert a Trigger

+**Set Plan for Partner**
+    * Go to Partner or Vendor → Quality tab
+    * On Quality Control section insert a Trigger

 **Inspection → Nonconformity**
-    * Go to Qaulity Control
+    * Go to Quality Control
     * From Inspection menu select Inspection
     * Open or create an Inspection
     * On tab Nonconformity add a new line, or click «Add Nonconformity»